Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Pro #3: Includes All The Japanese Writing Systems

-We loved to see that you can easily switch between the Kanji, Romanji, and Katakana & Hiragana.
-Provided you already know the basics of the writing system, Rosetta Stone could be a great help for reading and learning the Kanji because you can test yourself by switched between the two writing systems.
+We loved that you can easily switch between the Kanji & Romanji and Katakana & Hiragana.
+Provided you already know the basics of the writing system, Rosetta Stone could be a great help for reading and learning Kanji, as you can test yourself by switching between the two writing systems.

 Pro #4: Professionally Recorded Audio